Minnesota coronavirus cases traced to Trump, Biden campaign events: reports

 The other congressmen were U.S. Reps.
 Pete Stauber and Jim Hagedorn, according to the Star Tribune of Minneapolis.

-Minnesota on Tuesday reported 1,537 new confirmed cases of the circus, the state’s highest single-day figure since the start of the pandemic, according to The New York Times.
+Minnesota on Tuesday reported 1,537 new confirmed cases of the coronavirus, the state’s highest single-day figure since the start of the pandemic, according to The New York Times.